 The Firefly Witch

-Goosebumps formed on the girl’s arms as she watched the will-o-the-wisp.
-It jumped and shimmered like lantern light in the marsh, but it was too brilliant to be a candle.
+Circe watched the light hover over the Great Marsh.
+Its flame was beautiful and mesmerizing, sometimes a rich gold, sometimes a cool blue but always moving and flickering.
+Surely no one was out there holding a lantern.
+The flame was too brilliant and suspended too high above the reeds and grasses.
+Her heart jumped.
 It had to be fire from the fairies.
-Its flame was beautiful and mesmerizing, sometimes a rich gold, sometimes a cool blue but always moving and flickering.
-Circe remembered someone saying that the wisp would move as you approached it, drawing you closer and closer into harm’s way, but this glow remained stationary as she walked towards it.
-She tucked the bundle of fabric she was carrying under her arm and headed closer.
-It was a still night, lit by a full moon giving The Great Marsh an ethereal luminescence.
-But this place was always beautiful with tall reeds and cattails, massive trees hanging over the shore and still waters.
-The crickets were chirping and the toads were croaking.
-Nothing seemed out of the ordinary, except the ball of light hovering over the water.
-As if in a trance, Circe glided down to shore, her feet barely touching the earth.
-Reaching to raise her skirts, she realized she was not in her ordinary clothes.
-She was instead wearing a robe of green velvet with a hood, and when she stepped forward to slog through the reeds and grasses, the lily pads supported her.
-She gasped with astonishment.
-She was as light as a feather.
-Circe moved swiftly from one pad to the next across the marsh, the will-o-the-wisp jumping and dancing before her eyes.
-Midway she stopped and stared at the blaze, wide-eyed.
-It was spellbinding watching it shimmer and glow.
-The apparition was so seductive she wanted to lose herself inside the light.
-An owl hooted, jarring her from the reverie.
-Tucking the bundle more closely under her arm, Circe continued.
-Suddenly the wisp showed itself to her.
-It was a woman, a beautiful creature with long, flowing hair, standing erect and tall with a golden helmet on her head.
-Her aura was brilliant and like the flames around her, her image flickered and flared.
-She was in a flowing, white robe and wore a glistening girdle.
-Her eyes were fixed on Circe, and they were a fiery red.
-Terrified, yet compelled to move forward, Circe approached, stepping blindly from one lily pad to the next, gazing at the woman.
-But the heat became too intense, and she had to stop.
-Circe turned her head away and squinted, trying to look at the spirit.
+Tucking the bundle of fabric she was carrying under her arm, Circe headed closer.
+Except for the sound of crickets, the marsh was quiet.
+It was a clear night, lit by a full moon giving the Great Marsh an ethereal luminescence.
+But this did not surprise her.
+It was always bewitching here with upland island willows swaying in the breeze and silver-tipped cordgrass feathering the shore.
+As if in a trance, she walked onward.
+When she stepped forward to slog through the mud and grass, something lifted her, and she soared into the air, light as a feather.
+Circe gasped with astonishment as she floated toward the apparition.
+As she drew closer, she realized that the light was actually the dazzling image of a woman.
+She was a breathtaking creature with long, flowing blonde hair and a golden helmet on her head.
+Her aura was brilliant, and like the flames surrounding her, her image flickered and flared.
+Dressed in a long, white robe and a glistening girdle, her eyes were fixed on Circe, and they were a fiery red.
+The heat was so intense, Circe had to turn away.
 “Show it to me,” the woman demanded in a deep voice.
-Circe was stunned and confused.
+Circe squinted, trying to look at her.
 “Show you, milady?”
 “I command you!
-Present it to me,” she repeated.
-The woman’s voice resonated so strongly, Circe could feel it in her bones.
-She knew what she wanted.
-With trembling hands, Circe opened the bundle and held up a large garment.
-It was a robe of the finest linen, exquisitely woven and dyed the color of the sun.
-Embroidered with intricate designs of the ancient Celts, the color was rich and luminous, the texture sublime.
-The quality was so exceptional that the garment seemed otherworldly, challenging even the flawless workmanship of the gods.
-The apparition’s eyes widened and burned hot.
+Present it to me,” the apparition ordered.
+Circe knew what she wanted.
+With trembling hands, she opened her bundle and held up the robe.
+It was a garment of the finest linen, exquisitely woven and dyed the color of the sun.
+Embroidered with intricate Celtic designs, the color was rich and luminous, the texture sublime.
+The quality was so exceptional that it seemed otherworldly, challenging even the flawless workmanship of the gods.
+The deity’s eyes widened and burned hot.
 She looked from the robe to Circe and back again.
 “You did this?” she demanded in her low, rumbling voice.
-Circe nodded and looked down.
-The deity’s nostrils flared, and her chest heaved.
-She transformed from a beautiful woman to an old hag.
-The earth started to shake, and the waters began to roll.
-The spirit took a breath and roared so loudly Circe’s hair blew back, and she dropped the robe.
-She tumbled through the air, the reeds and grasses of the marsh arching in the sudden tempest.
-Leaves were stripped from trees, and creatures dashed for cover.
-Circe hit the trunk of an oak tree with such violence she was knocked senseless. * * * When she awakened, all was quiet.
-The moon was shining over The Great Marsh, the fierce wind had dissipated, and the will-o-the-wisp had disappeared.
-Circe looked down.
-She was on the branch of a huge tree dangling over the marsh and when she moved, she realized that she was tangled in something sticky.
+Circe nodded.
+The specter’s nostrils flared, and her chest heaved.
+The earth began to shake, and the waters began to roll.
+Suddenly, the woman transformed into an old hag took a breath and roared so loudly, that Circe’s hair blew back.
+The reeds and grasses arched in the sudden tempest and leaves were stripped from the trees.
+Circe flew through the air and hit the trunk of an oak tree with such force she was knocked senseless.
+When she opened her eyes, all was quiet.
+The moon was shining over the Great Marsh, the fierce wind had stopped, and the vision had disappeared.
+She looked around dazed and confused.
+She was perched on a tree branch, and when she moved, she realized that was tangled in something sticky.
 There were long white strings all around her.
 When she reached to free herself, her eyes widened, and she gasped.
 Her arm was no longer human.
-It was long, black and covered with fur.
-Protruding from her round black torso, were seven other furry limbs.
+It was long, black and covered with fur, and protruding from her round black torso were seven other furry limbs.
 The malicious deity had turned her into a spider!
-Screaming with horror, Circe fell out of the tree and started to tumble into a dark chasm whirling round and round, tumbling and falling.
+Screaming with horror, Circe fell out of the tree and tumbled down into a dark chasm whirling around and around.